bhagya-hettige/MedGraph/README.md

 ### MedGraph embeddings

-Visit and code embeddings of MedGraph are saved in `emb` folder.
+Visit and code embeddings for test EMR are saved in `emb` directory as a dictionary in a numpy file (`.npy`).
+We can use the `ent2vtx_test` mapping dictionary to find the corresponding embedding representations of the visits and codes.

+* If we learn Gaussian embeddings, `mu` gives the mean vector embeddings and `sigma` gives the diagonal co-variance vector
+* If we learn point vector embeddings, the embedding dictionary gives the corresponding vector embeddings of the visits and codes

 ## 2-D visualisation of the code embeddings learned from MedGraph